cardano-foundation/cf-product-tracing-aggregator/Readme.md

 3. Run the container with `docker compose --env-file .env up --build -d`

 ## API
 The Aggregator provides an API to retrieve the aggregated data.
-The following endpoints are available:
-* `GET /productaggregation` - Returns the all aggregated data - Pagination is possible
-* `GET /productaggregation/{slot}` - Returns the aggregated data for a specific slot
-* `GET /productaggregation/latest` - Returns the latest aggregated data

 The Swagger API can be found at `/swagger-ui/index.html`

 ## Configuration